Agent-based and Agent-less approaches

-The primary benefit of an agentless approach is that is not necessary to install or maintain an additional software program on each computer from which information is needed.
-In some instances, an "agentless" approach may be the only available option for data collection, as is the case when the application infrastructure component to be monitored is a hardware appliance (e.g. IBM MQ Appliance).
+The primary benefit of an agentless approach is that it is not necessary to install or maintain an additional software program on each computer from which information is needed.
+In some instances, an "agentless" approach may be the only available option for data collection, as is the case when the application infrastructure component to be monitored is an appliance (e.g., IBM MQ Appliance).

 Where applicable, the "agent-based" approach to data collection offers some specific advantages.
 For example, agents can store some data on the machine where they are installed, allowing monitoring to continue even if contact is temporarily lost with the management server.
 Without an agent, the management server collects data from the agentless managed system using remote calls to that system.
 If the two systems cannot communicate, information is not collected.
 Security and performance are other areas where an agent may have an advantage compared to using a remote interface.

-The AutoPilot Workgroup Server oversees a group of IBM MQ nodes (servers).
+The Navigator Workgroup Server oversees a group of nodes (servers).
 The Workgroup Server collects information from these messaging server nodes and stores it in its configuration database.
-The Workgroup Server is used to issue management commands to messaging servers remotely and is capable of carrying out instructions at any level (e.g. Workgroup Server, Node, Queue Manager, Queue, Channel, Listener, Cluster, Authentication Information, Service, etc.).
+The Workgroup Server is used to issue management commands to messaging servers remotely and is capable of carrying out instructions at any level (e.g., Workgroup Server, Node, Queue Manager, Queue, Channel, Listener, Cluster, Authentication Information, Service, etc.).

 For agent-based deployment, one agent instance is installed on each IBM MQ node.
-Server to agent registration is automatic: when started, the agent sends a registration request to the AutoPilot Workgroup Server; the Workgroup server responds and starts new threads for each messaging server.
+Server to agent registration is automatic: when started the agent sends a registration request to the AutoPilot Workgroup Server; the Workgroup server responds, discovers all queue managers on that server, and starts management for each.
 If a network connection is broken, the Workgroup server sends a request at a specified interval (configurable for every node) to re-establish the connection.
 Deployment to new servers is easy and automated with no manual changes required.
-Upgrades of new versions of deployed agents can be rapidly accomplished via a simple automated software delivery procedure (stop agent; deploy new version of agent; start agent).
+Upgrades of new versions of deployed agents, although not typically required can be rapidly accomplished via a simple automated software delivery procedure (stop agent; deploy new version of agent; start agent).

-If agent-less deployment is preferred or required, the AutoPilot Workgroup Server uses a Connection Manager to communicate with messaging servers without installing agents on the nodes.
+If agent-less deployment is preferred or required, the Navigator Workgroup Server uses a Connection Manager to communicate with messaging servers without installing agents on the nodes.
 The Connection Manager sends remote requests via MQ server-conn channels to connect and issue management commands and receive replies and events.
 The requirement to configure the connection details, including management of certificates, adds administration requirements.

-An agent-less deployment has very few limitations.
+An agent-less deployment has very few restrictions.
 All monitoring functions and most management functions can be accomplished with an agent-less setup.
 There are a few noteworthy functions that cannot be done using a server connection channel include create/delete/stop/start of queue managers as well as viewing queue manager log files.

 Advantages of agent-based and agent-less approaches